-Assistive devices are products and technologies that can help or improve your loved one’s mobility so that they are able to participate in physical and social activities.
+Assistive devices and assistive technology are products and technologies that can help or improve your loved one’s mobility so that they are able to participate in physical and social activities.
+This can also give your loved one the confidence and assurance for him/her to move about safely at home.
 Using them may prevent development of other health conditions such as pressure sores and complications from falls.

 Here are some assistive devices that are commonly used by seniors or people recovering from injuries or illnesses, such as stroke: